 DRSSA (formerly Wheelchair Sports SA) is about people.
 It brings together all sections of the community whether it be athletes pursuing gold medals at international level or members getting together to have fun and enjoy themselves with friends and family.
 We offer a range of recreational, social, sporting and support services to people with all physical disabilities regardless of their age, gender, skill levels, cultural or religious backgrounds.

 At the moment we don’t have the resources to service the whole of South Australia the way we would like.
-However from 2015, we will be expanding our services to near regional areas and are working hard towards establishing links with groups who support people with a disability across the state.
+However we are looking to expand our services to near regional areas and are working hard towards establishing links with groups who support people with a disability across the state.

 Please go to our ‘About Us’ tab and click on Links in the drop down menu.
 We have listed several organisations who do offer services to people in regional areas